The Statewide Mental Health Infrastructure Program (SWMHIP) includes the following projects and programs:

 The unit which is a 25-bed general inpatient service:

-Image above: Indicative site for Banksia Mental Health Unit - Tamworth Hospital (blue area)
+Image above: Artist impressions - Banksia Mental Health Unit at Tamworth Hospital.

 - is expected to provide additional beds for older people; increasing the support provided to the community be approximately 30 per cent more patients each year